 Papal infallibility does not mean the pope cannot make mistakes or sin.
 He is still human, after all.
 The pope can sin just like anyone else.

-Therefore, although the pope is God’s unique steward to lead and teach the Catholic church, his role does not mean that he is closer to God than other people.
+Therefore, although the pope is God’s unique steward to lead and teach the Catholic church, his role does not mean he is closer to God than others.

 However, some Catholics may view him as closer to God because they believe the papacy has a direct link to the Apostle Peter.